monyarm/NovelVM/doc/docportal/other_platforms/playstation_vita.rst

 PlayStation Vita
 =====================

-This page contains all the information you need to get ScummVM up and running on a PS Vita.
+This page contains all the information you need to get NovelVM up and running on a PS Vita.

 What you'll need
 =======================

 - A homebrew-enabled PS Vita console with `Vitashell <https://github.com/TheOfficialFloW/VitaShell/releases/tag/v2.02>`_ installed.
 How to enable homebrew is outside the scope of this documentation.

-Installing ScummVM
+Installing NovelVM
 ======================================

-The PS Vita package is available for download on the ScummVM `Downloads page <https://www.scummvm.org/downloads>`_.
+The PS Vita package is available for download on the NovelVM `Downloads page <https://www.novelvm.org/downloads>`_.

 Copy the ``.vpk`` to the PS Vita and install it using VitaShell.